 Throughout its range, Ducati combines sophisticated, race-derived technology with unique brand characteristics such as Desmodromic valve control, 90° L-twin cylinder engines, innovative chassis solutions, benchmark electronics, unique sound and Italian Design.

-For 2017, the factory Ducati Team has confirmed the Italian rider Andrea Dovizioso, who has been joined by three-time MotoGP world champion Jorge Lorenzo from Spain.
-Michele Pirro continues to be the official test-rider, taking part as a wild-card in a handful of races, while two-time World Champion Casey Stoner remains with Ducati as special test-rider and brand ambassador.
-Danilo Petrucci carries on racing with Pramac Racing, the only factory-supported Ducati team in MotoGP, together with Britain’s Scott Redding.
-The 2017 MotoGP line-up also includes satellite Ducati teams such as Avintia Racing with Hector Barbera and Loris Baz, and Team Aspar with Alvaro Bautista and Karel Abraham.
+For 2018, the factory Ducati Team has confirmed the Italian rider Andrea Dovizioso, runner-up in the 2017 championship, together with three-time MotoGP world champion Jorge Lorenzo from Spain.
+Michele Pirro continues to be the official test-rider, taking part as a wild-card in three races, while two-time World Champion Casey Stoner remains as special test-rider and brand ambassador for Ducati.
+Danilo Petrucci continues with Pramac Racing, the only factory-supported Ducati team in MotoGP, together with Australia’s Jack Miller.
+The 2018 MotoGP line-up also includes satellite Ducati teams such as Avintia Racing with Tito Rabat and Xavier Simeon, and the Angel Nieto Team with Alvaro Bautista and Karel Abraham.

-Ducati races in the Superbike World Championship in partnership with Aruba, a leading Italian web hosting and cloud services company.
-For the fourth year in a row the Aruba.it Racing – Ducati Team lines up with Welshman Chaz Davies, whose 11 race wins powered him to third in the 2016 World SBK Championship, and Italy’s Marco Melandri as the factory riders, both on the latest version of the Panigale R.
+For the fourth year in a row, Ducati races in the Superbike World Championship in partnership with Aruba, a leading Italian web hosting and cloud services company.
+The Aruba.it Racing – Ducati Team lines up with Welshman Chaz Davies, who finished runner-up in 2017, and Italy’s Marco Melandri as factory riders, both on the latest version of the Panigale R.

-Ducati motorcycles are delivered to owners in 90 countries worldwide and, with primary focus on the European, North-American and Asia Pacific markets, Ducati has 12 subsidiaries:
+Ducati motorcycles are delivered to owners in 90 countries worldwide.
+Main markets are Europe, NorthAmerica and Asia Pacific.
+Ducati has over 780 dealerships and the following 12 subsidiaries:

 - Brazil – (Ducati do Brasil)